caiettia/Thesis-Project/project1.md

 We are going to be looking specifically at the price of houses relative to the number of rooms they have.
 We can see this data in a plot below.
 ![blank_plot](https://github.com/caiettia/Thesis-Project/blob/main/blank_plot.png)

+## KFold
+KFold is a form of cross validation
 ## Support Vector Regression
 For purposes of understanding what regressor would be best applicable for our dataset, we can explore the various kernels for SVR.
 More specifically, we will look at the linear, polynomial, and radial basis function (rbf) kernels for SVR.
 Following KFold with k=10 folds, we find that the MAEs yielded are as follows: